 1. During open enrollment in the Spring of the preceding school year, parents shall submit applications for assignment or transfer, ranking each magnet school, middle school or high school.

 2. After the Superintendent has placed all in-district students applying during open enrollment, the Superintendent shall place out-of-district students in the following order of priority: a) Siblings in the same school; b) Currently enrolled students and Asheville Preschool students; c) Currently enrolled students seeking a transfer; and d) Students seeking their first assignment in the Asheville City Schools.

-3. Parents shall be notified of assignment decisions by the last Friday in May.
+3. Parents shall be notified of assignment decisions by April 30th.

 4. After open enrollment, a parent may still submit an application for assignment.
 Such applications will be addressed in the order that they are received.
 The parent should understand that some magnet schools will already be at or over capacity at the completion of open enrollment.

 5. Once an out-of-district student is assigned to a certain school, that student may choose to remain at that school subject to the conditions of Policy 4130.

 1. Unsafe School Choice Transfer under the Elementary and Secondary Education Act Transfers for students who are victims of violent criminal offenses at school or for students attending persistently dangerous schools as defined by State Board of 3 Education policy will be made pursuant to policy 4152, Unsafe School Choice Transfer.

 2. Transfer of Homeless Students Students who become homeless between academic years or during an academic year may request to remain at the school of origin for the duration of their homelessness or may request to be enrolled in any public school that other students living in the same attendance area are eligible to attend.
 Any decision about the transfer or reassignment of a homeless student will be consistent with legal requirements and based on the student’s best interest.
 (See policy 4125, Homeless Students.)